 Maintenance tech Chris Parker also leverages innovative mobile tools on the job.
 For roof leaks—where speed is of the essence—he uses a digital measuring device to pinpoint the location of the leak, inputs that information into the RoofManager software system and conveys requirements electronically to the repair team.
 Because the location of the leak is documented accurately, the roofing company can start work immediately upon arriving at the warehouse.

-Parker has used mobile technology to solicit bids for some repairs and coordinate work on others.
+Chris has used mobile technology to solicit bids for some repairs and coordinate work on others.
 Apps allow work to move more quickly and with greater precision and clarity.
-Parker can pull up a picture, document or map, and easily add colors, arrows, comments and more.
+Chris can pull up a picture, document or map, and easily add colors, arrows, comments and more.